 Technology can solve some productivity issues, but growing complexity can also produce “IT friction” that undermines productivity and security.
 When workers can’t readily access the data and tools they need for work, they often turn to their own devices and solutions.
 That’s especially true across federal agencies.

-A new FedScoop tech brief explores a new generation of data center and endpoint virtualization tools that can go a long way in providing workers the user experience they’ve come to expect — while also providing IT managers greater safeguards on data at rest and in motion.
+A new FedScoop special report explores a new generation of data center and endpoint virtualization tools that can go a long way in providing workers the user experience they’ve come to expect — while also providing IT managers greater safeguards on data at rest and in motion.

 Gaps in support for workers’ personal devices